Neuropsychology Q&A

 time].
 Both of these entities have different

-etiologies, may have no other 'objective test' or
+etiologies, may have no other 'objective test'

-biological markers to differentiate between
+or biological markers to differentiate between

-them, have different implications for the patient,
+them, have different implications for the

-family, and treatment options, etc. Unless of
+patient, family, and treatment options, etc.

-course one takes the somewhat pessimistic view that
+course one takes the somewhat pessimistic view

-in the dementias the course is inevitably
+that in the dementias the course is inevitably

 downhill anyway, so what's the difference?
-As suggested,
+As

-sometimes the neuropsychological
+suggested, sometimes the neuropsychological

-testing provides a 'noninvasive' way that may add
+testing provides a 'noninvasive' way that may

 neurological exam, even to the exquisitely good